 Offers for the Chase Slate® are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 - 1:1 point transfer to leading airline and hotel loyalty programs

 - Access to 1,300+ airport lounges worldwide after an easy, one-time enrollment in Priority Pass™ Select and up to $100 application fee credit for Global Entry or TSA Pre✔®

 - Count on Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more

 - 10X points on Lyft rides through March 2022